 \section{Conclusions}

 In this paper we derived an efficient active-set method suitable for the solution of $\ell_1$-regularized convex quadratic instances.
-The algorithm consists of a proximal method of multipliers that employs a semismooth Newton method for the solution of the associated sub-problems.
-We have shown that the method converges globally under very mild assumptions, while it can potentially achieve a global linear and local superlinear convergence rate.
-The linear systems within SSN are solved using the preconditioned minimal residual method, and the proposed preconditioner is cheap to invert and exhibits very good behaviour and robustness with respect to the PMM parameters.
+The algorithm consists of a proximal method of multipliers that employs a standard semismooth Newton method for solving the associated sub-problems.
+We have shown that the proposed PMM converges globally under very mild assumptions, while it can potentially achieve a global linear and local superlinear convergence rate.
+The linear systems within SSN are solved using the preconditioned minimum residual method, and the proposed preconditioner is cheap to invert and exhibits very good behaviour and robustness with respect to the PMM penalty parameters.
 The efficiency of the method is further improved by using a warm-starting strategy based on a proximal alternating direction method of multipliers.
-The proposed approach has been extensively tested on certain PDE-constrained optimization problems, and computational evidence, including a detailed comparison against an IPM and an ADMM solver, has been provided to demonstrate its efficiency, reliability, and scalability.
+The proposed approach has been extensively tested on certain regularized linear regression and PDE-constrained optimization problems, and computational evidence, including a detailed comparison against an IPM and an ADMM solver, has been provided to demonstrate its efficiency, reliability, and scalability.
 An accompanying work extending the proposed methodology to problems with general piecewise-linear terms in the objective has been written in parallel with this paper.